 The Small Business Pulse Survey (SBPS) measures the effect of changing business conditions during the Coronavirus pandemic on our nation's small businesses.

 SBPS data complements existing U.S. Census Bureau data collections by providing high-frequency, detailed information on the challenges small businesses are facing during the Coronavirus pandemic.

+Data is available by sector and state for the fifty most populous Metropolitan Statistical Areas (MSAs).
 Survey results give local, state, and federal officials essential real-time data to aid in policy and decision-making.
-In addition, the information may aid businesses in making economic decisions and assist researchers studying the effects of the pandemic.
+In addition, the information aids businesses in making economic decisions and assists researchers studying the effects of the pandemic.

-Business Pulse survey results are experimental data products and are subject to suppression based on overall response and disclosure avoidance thresholds.
+SBPS results are experimental data products and are subject to suppression based on overall response and disclosure avoidance thresholds.
 Data products may not meet some of the Census Bureau’s statistical quality standards.

 Data tabulations and visualizations from the current and previous collection periods are available by clicking the “View Published Results” button.

 Phase 5: May 2021 - July 2021